TwilightLogic/aa-scaffold/README.md

 yarn start
 ```

-🌟 Option: You can also make fun in it with EOA wallet
+🌟 Option: You can also make fun with it by using EOA wallet provided from Scaffold-eth-2

 ```
 yarn install